MicrosoftDocs/PowerShell-Docs/dsc/secureMOF.md

 1. Create it on the **Target Node** and export just the public key to the **Authoring Node**
 2. Create it on the **Authoring Node** and export the entire key pair to the **Target Node**

-Method 1 is recommended because the private key used to decrypt credentials in the mof stays on the Target Node at all times.
+Method 1 is recommended because the private key used to decrypt credentials in the MOF stays on the Target Node at all times.

 ### Creating the Certificate on the Target Node